CodyBakerOnshore/Notes/Notes Folder/C#/cSharp-Interface.md

     }
 ```

-* Preoperties and Indexers of a class *can* define extra accessors for a property or indexer thats defined in an interface.
+* Properties and Indexers of a class *can* define extra accessors for a property or indexer thats defined in an interface.
     - For example, an interface might declare a property that has a <code>get</code> accessor.
-The class that *impliments* the interface can *declare* the property with both a <code>get</code> *and* <code>set</code> accessors.
+The class that *implements* the interface can *declare* the property with both a <code>get</code> *and* <code>set</code> accessors.
-        + However if the property or indexer uses explicit Implimentation, the accessors *must* match!
+        + However if the property or indexer uses explicit Implementation, the accessors *must* match!

-## For Information about Explicit Implimentation:
+## For Information about Explicit Implementation:

 * [Explicit Interface Implementation](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/interfaces/explicit-interface-implementation)
 * [Interface Properties](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/interface-properties)